Line shaft: History

 With factory electrification in the early 1900s, many line shafts began converting to electric drive.
 In early factory electrification only large motors were available, so new factories installed a large motor to drive line shafting and millwork.
 After 1900 smaller industrial motors became available and most new installations used individual electric drives.

 Steam turbine powered line shafts were commonly used to drive paper machines for speed control reasons until economical methods for precision electric motor speed control became available in the 1980s; since then many have been replaced with sectional electric drives.
 Economical variable speed control using electric motors was made possible by silicon controlled rectifiers (SCRs) to produce direct current and variable frequency drives using inverters to change DC back to AC at the frequency required for the desired speed.

 Most systems were out of service by the mid-20th century and relatively few remain in the 21st century, even fewer in their original location and configuration.

 Disadvantages and alternatives

 Disadvantages

+A line shaft system in a machine shop in France, 1919.
+The ubiquitous belts posed an entanglement hazard to the operators, so machinists with long hair are wearing hats to reduce the risk of injuries.

 Compared to individual electric motor or unit drive, line shafts have the following disadvantages: